Phy-Q as a measure for physical reasoning intelligence: Methods

 \end{itemize}

-\paragraph{Random agent experimental setup:} The random agent was tested on the same set of testing tasks from each task template with 1500 tasks.
-As to reduce the bias in pass rate, we run the random agent 50 times per task and report the pass rate using the average of these 50 attempts.
+\paragraph{Random agent experimental setup:} The random agent was tested on the same testing tasks set from each task template.
+We run the random agent 50 times per task and report the average pass rate of these 50 attempts.
 Same as how we evaluate the heuristic agents, we further average the task performance within the same task template and average the pass rate of all the templates to present the \textit{local generalization} performance.
 For the \textit{broad generalization} setting, within scenario pass rate is calculated by averaging over all the tested templates within the scenario.

-\section{Results and Analysis}
+\subsection{Results and Analysis}

 In this section, we first present and analyze the results obtained from our experiment with human players.
 Next, we present the results obtained from our experiments in measuring the local and broad generalization ability of agents and Phy-Q score.
 We further analyze the results and discuss what we can derive from the experiments.
-We also discuss the results obtained from the heuristic agents in the 2021 AIBIRDS competition levels and Phy-Q testbed tasks to show how the testbed can be used as a guidance for the competition.
+We also discuss the results obtained from the heuristic agents in the 2021 AIBIRDS competition levels and Phy-Q testbed tasks to show how the testbed can be used as a guide for the competition.

-\subsection{Human Performance}
+\subsubsection{Human Performance}

-Figure \ref{fig_human_scaled} presents the average pass rate, the pass rate the human players achieved within five attempts, the maximum number of attempts made, and the total thinking time of human players for the 15 capabilities.
-The average pass rate is calculated as 100\% if the player passes in the first attempt and if the player passes in the fifth attempt, the pass rate is 20\%.
-We record the thinking time of an attempt as the time between the task loads and the player makes the first action.
+Figure 3 presents the average pass rate, the pass rate the human players achieved within five attempts, the maximum number of attempts made, and the total thinking time of human players for the 15 capabilities.
+The average pass rate is calculated as 100\% if the player passes at the first attempt and if the player passes at the fifth attempt, the pass rate is 20\%.
+We record the thinking time of an attempt as the time between the task loading and the player making the first action.
 The total thinking time of a player is the sum of the thinking time of all his/her attempts.
-The number of attempts made and the total thinking time are scaled to 0-1 using min-max scaling in Figure \ref{fig_human_scaled}.
-Charts with the real values are available in the Appendix E.
+The number of attempts made and the total thinking time is scaled to 0-1 using min-max scaling in Figure 3.
+Charts with the real values are available in Supplementary F.

 Overall, human players have passed almost all the tasks in each scenario within the five attempts.
 On average, they used 1.86 attempts per task and took 23.73 seconds to think per task.
 On average, the low number of attempts to pass the tasks shows that the dexterity required to solve the tasks when the strategy is determined is low.
 The average thinking time per task shows that humans have to carefully think about the strategic physical rule required to solve the task.